mah0001/metadata-editor-docs-v2/documenting_general_instructions.md

 The *Resource type* element is very important; it will determine how the resource is published in a NADA catalog.
 Particular attention must be paid to resources of type *Microdata*.
 When publishing the resource in a NADA catalog, resources of type *Microdata* will not automatically be made available to users of the catalog; the access policy selected when publishing the project in NADA will apply.
 This could be "Open data" or "Direct access", which will make the data downloadable without restriction, but it could be another access policy such as "Licensed access" which would require that users request access to the data.

-### Provenance ###
+***Provenance***

-### Administrative metadata ###
+***Administrative metadata***

+**Administrative metadata** will only appear in the navigation tree if administrative metadata templates have been selected in the **Template selection**.
 Administrative metadata consists of information needed by systems or systems administrators to determine how a dataset should be published in a particular data dissemination platform.
 This information is not intended to be used or visible by the data users; they only serve an internal purpose for the organization that crates the data.
 For that reason, when a project metadata is exported, administrative metadata is by default not included.

 The content of the administrative metadata is determined by the administrative metadata template(s) selected for the project.
 If the project (meta)data is intended to be published in multiple platforms, multiple templates will be used for the project.